-The capstone track requires a minimum of 45 credits, including five 3-credit core classes, eight 3-credit specialty courses and a 6-credit capstone consisting of an extended literature review and data (meta-)analysis of an approved subject.
-Once a student starts registering for capstone credits, they cannot stop registering for credits until the capstone is completed and defended.
-The completed capstone is formally defended in an open defense that includes the student's advisory committee.
+Both the thesis and capstone track require a minimum of 38 credits, including six 3-credit core classes, four 3-credit electives, and at least 8-credits of thesis or capstone.
+Once a student starts registering for thesis/capstone credits, they cannot stop registering for credits until the research project is completed and defended.
+The completed research project is formally defended in an open defense that includes the student's advisory committee.